Ikigami: The Ultimate Limit: Plot summary

 In first grade, all students receive an inoculation.
-A small percentage of these inoculations includes a nano capsule which via radio-control will kill the receiver somewhere between the ages of 18 and 24.
+A small percentage of these inoculations includes a nano capsule which will kill the receiver somewhere between the ages of 18 and 24.
 The government believes that the threat of unexpected death will increase prosperity and productivity in its citizens.
 And indeed this increased prosperity is evident, but at a great cost: innocent lives.
 Citizens who do not agree with the National prosperity law and who publicly voice their opinions are accused of "thought crime."

 Kengo Fujimoto has been recruited by the government as an Ikigami delivery man.
 Whilst undergoing training he witnesses the "arrest" of a man (also undergoing training to become a deliverer) who commits a thought-crime when he yells to the entire room that the law is wrong and that his older sister died from the ikigami.
 The film follows Kengo as he delivers Ikigami to three citizens: a rising musician debuting in the music industry but struggling with leaving his friend behind as a busker, a shut-in who is the son of a council woman who supports the law whole-heartedly and attempts to use her son's upcoming death to gain sympathy votes, and a working-class debt collector who is about to take his blind sister out of the orphanage she lives in now that he is finally financially secure.

 During the film we discover that thought-crime criminals are most likely brain-washed and then returned to society, strongly believing in the national prosperity law when they return.
 Throughout the film Kengo struggles not to commit thought-crimes publicly as he feels that the law is wrong.
 Towards the end of the film Kengo walks past a school where the year ones are entering; there are nurses encouraging children to have their inoculations.
 Kengo sees the man who was taken from his Ikigami deliverance training, standing in a lab coat encouraging the children to get their inoculations, supporting the brainwashing theory.